datameshgroup/fusion/docs/api-reference/fusion-app.md

 Fusion App wraps the Fusion Cloud API and handles many of the interactions between the Sale System and the POI terminal (web socket, security, pairing, error handling, UI etc).

+There are two ways on how the Fusion App communicates with the POI terminal:
+* Cloud - Fusion App communicates with the POI terminal via a Websocket connected to the DataMesh Unify switch.

+* USB Connection
+  * Base Connection- Fusion App communicates with the POI terminal through a USB cable connected to the POI terminal’s Base/Dock device.
+The POI terminal must be paired with its Base/Dock device.
+  * Terminal Connection - Fusion App communicates with the POI terminal through a USB cable connected directly to the POI terminal.

 There are two methods for processing a payment using Fusion App:

 * Events mode - the Sale System sends a HTTP POST to a local endpoint, and if valid receives 202 ACCEPTED.
 The Sale System polls Fusion App, processing events received until the payment response is returned.